Journal-System/user-service/README.md

 ## Getting Started

-### Database
-If you want to add new data to your database then you have to change spring.jpa.hibernate.ddl-auto property to `create-drop`.
-After you have added the data you have to change it back to `update`.

-Otherwise the application will crash because it tries to create the tables again and the tables already exist.

 ### Docker
 1. Run `mvn clean install` to build the project
 2. Run `./mvnw package` to build the project